-This chicken Nanban is a Kyusyu region take on popular Karaage chicken soaked in sweet and sour Nanban sauce topped with delicious tartar sauce!
-No wander this is the most popular fried chicken dish in Japan.
+Chicken Nanban originated in the Miyazaki prefecture in Kyusu Island.
+Succulent and juicy Karaage chicken soaked in sweet and sour Nanban sauce topped with delicious tartar sauce!
+No wonder this is the most popular fried chicken dish in Japan.

-Karaage itself is delicious and I have shared the recipe previously.
-However the karaage recipe I used here is a little bit different from the karaage recipe I shared before because the previous recipe used potato starch.
-In this Nanban recipe, I marinated the chicken meat with soy sauce and sake then mixed with a egg and flour so that when it is deep-fried the karaage is crispy and fluffy and soak up delicious sweet and sour Nanban sauce better.
-Then topped with tartar sauce made with delicious Japanese mayonnaise.
+We need to marinate the chicken meat with soy sauce and sake then mix it with an egg and flour so that when it is deep-fried the Karaage is crispy and fluffy.
+It soaks up delicious sweet and sour Nanban sauce better also.
+Then it is topped with tartar sauce made with delicious Japanese mayonnaise.

 - 1 tbs soy sauce